4 Leading Mobile Ad Types Of 2017: Banner Ads Still Exist!

-Over the last months we talked about the most innovative strategies for mobile advertising.
-Since we are still in Q1 of 2017, let’s make a recap and highlight the best mobile ad types which will continue this year.
-In the same time we will talk about the most disowned category: Banner Ads.
+Over the last months, we talked about the most innovative strategies for mobile advertising.
+Let’s make a recap and highlight the best mobile ad types which will continue this year.
+In the same time, we will talk about the most disowned category: Banner Ads.
 Why it is so rejected and most important, why is it still visible in many apps?

-If you ask yourself what are the most popular ad types of 2017, here it is the answer.
+If you ask yourself what are the most popular ad types, here it is the answer.

 Native Ads, as their name sounds are ads similar to the content of the app.
 They aren’t intrusive and users appreciate them exactly for their native aspect.